pndni/Charge_GM_WM_Properties_Pipeline/README.md

    > "$logdir"/"$subject"_stdout.log \
    2> "$logdir"/"$subject"_stderr.log
    ```
+NB. that the encoding is specified in storage coordinates.
+See [here](https://www.jiscmail.ac.uk/cgi-bin/webadmin?A2=FSL;b2c5f7a.1905)
+for more details.

 If neither `acqp.txt` and `index.txt` or `-p` is passed, then the pipeline will use the older
 `eddy_correct` method instead.